AHFE Tutorials and workshops are popular and attended by

 With a growing need for mass data visualization,

-most business and consumer applications need to
+most business and consumer applications must

-display compelling data Visualizations to
+display compelling data Visualizations to improve

-system status and content is building a
+overview of the system status and content is by

-making and augments cognition.
-What are the
+cognition.
+What are the basic principles behind

-basic principles behind designing effective and
+designing effective and intuitive visualization?

-intermediate course reviews the fundamentals of
+This introductory/ intermediate course reviews the

-evaluation of visualization and dashboards.
+fundamentals of data visualization and evaluation

-Participants will then evaluate several
+of visualization.
+Participants will then evaluate

-dashboards and practice building an effective
+several visualizations and practice building a

 Content and Benefits